vardumper/ibexa-on-docker/README.md

-# Dockerized Ibexa DXP
+# Ibexa DXP on Docker

-This is a highly opinionated approach to setting up Ibexa DXP inside Dokcer.
+This sets up your Ibexa DXP project with Composer and includes a pre-configured Dokcer setup.
 To avoid having mutliple levels of composer.jsons and .envs Ibexa will be installed into the projects root directory.

 ## Requirements